breadboard-ai/breadboard/packages/breadboard/README.md

 });
 ```

-We can then run `npm run dev` while in the boards directory.
+We can then run `npm run dev` while in the `boards` directory.
 This deploys an instance of Breadboard Web accessible on http://localhost:5173/.
 Breadboard Web will automatically pick up this graph and allow the board to be selectable on the UI menu.

 Running Breadboard Web locally also features hot reloading which is handy if we are constantly making changes to our board.
-Simply save the file and it will automatically rebuild and deploy Breadboard web.
+Simply save the file, and it will automatically rebuild and deploy Breadboard web.

 ### 2. Using Breadboard Web hosted by Google.